numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 This tutorial demonstrates how to build a simple <a href = 'https://en.wikipedia.org/wiki/Long_short-term_memory'> Long Short Term memory network (LSTM) </a> from scratch in NumPy to perform sentiment analysis on a socially relevant and ethically acquired dataset.

 Your deep learning model (the LSTM) is a form of a Recurrent Neural Network and will learn to classify a piece of text as positive or negative from the IMDB reviews dataset.
-The dataset contains 40,000 training and 10,000 test reviews and corresponding labels.
+The dataset contains 50,000 movie reviews and corresponding labels.
 Based on the numeric representations of these reviews and their corresponding labels <a href = 'https://en.wikipedia.org/wiki/Supervised_learning'> (supervised learning) </a> the neural network will be trained to learn the sentiment using forward propagation and backpropagation through time since we are dealing with sequential data here.
 The output will be a vector containing the probabilities that the text samples are positive.

 Today, Deep Learning is getting adopted in everyday life and now it is more important to ensure that decisions that have been taken using AI are not reflecting discriminatory behavior towards a set of populations.
 It is important to take fairness into consideration while consuming the output from AI.
 Throughout the tutorial we'll try to question all the steps in our pipeline from an ethics point of view.